Kailyn Lowry Slams MTV On Twitter Over New ‘Teen Mom 2’ Trailer, Says They Dropped The Ball

 Kailyn Lowry isn’t a fan of the latest Teen Mom 2 trailer clip shared by MTV.

 According to an August 28 report from OK!
-Magazine, the mother of three took to her Twitter page to react to the new sneak peek, which teased fans of the show’s “new night” and “new tantrums,” and told her followers that she believed the network truly dropped the ball.
+Magazine, the mother-of-three took to her Twitter page to react to the new sneak peek, which teased fans of the show’s “new night” and “new tantrums,” and told her followers that she believed the network truly dropped the ball.

 “Who are all these random kids?
 Who made this trailer?
 Y’all dropped the ball big time,” Lowry tweeted.